Died aged c. 80

 H. G. Wells & Rebecca West's son born here 1913

-Brig-y-don, Victoria Avenue, Hunstanton, United Kingdom where he lived
+Brig-y-don, Victoria Avenue, Hunstanton, United Kingdom where they lived